 Can I Sue for Wrongful Termination in Maine?

-A worker who is employed under at-will employment conditions who is terminated illegally may sue for wrongful termination if the process of complaint with a relevant state or federal body has been exhausted without satisfactory resolution.
+A worker who is employed under at-will employment conditions and who is terminated illegally may sue for wrongful termination if the complaint process with a relevant state or federal body has been exhausted without satisfactory resolution.

 What Classifies as Wrongful Termination in Maine?